Tired of Reading? Please listen to the blog

-Thus, to make sure the department can carry out all these services, a number of occupations and job profiles fall under the entire public health umbrella.
-And each requires a different set of skills, experiences or type of public health degree a person possesses.
+Thus, to make sure the department can carry out all these services, several occupations and job profiles fall under the entire public health umbrella.
+And each requires a different set of skills, experiences, or type of public health degree a person possesses.

 Which degrees are required for what kind of profile?

 Now, we know that the type of career available in Public health depends upon the type of Public health degree the person holds.
-For example, if you are just starting and looking for an entry-level job, an associate or bachelor’s degree should do good for you.
-But in case, if you want to get into more complex job roles which include lots of research and analytics, you’ll have to have a higher degree, which would make you focused on a particular specialization in this vast industry.
+For example, if you are starting and looking for an entry-level job, an associate’s or bachelor’s degree should do good for you.
+But in case you want to get into more complex job roles which include lots of research and analytics, you’ll have to have a higher degree, which would make you focused on a particular specialization in this vast industry.

-There are three degrees that are common and the most popular when it comes to Public Health:
+Three degrees are common and the most popular when it comes to Public Health:

 1. Bachelor of Public Health

-As the name suggests, this is the bachelor level degree available if a person wants to be specialized in Public Health.
+As the name suggests, this is the bachelor’s level degree available if a person wants to be specialized in Public Health.

-And a Bachelor of Public Health degree will give you the opportunity to get into entry-level job profiles.
+And a Bachelor of Public Health degree will allow you to get into entry-level job profiles.
 And these jobs don’t require you to specialize in any department within Public Health.
-Rather, the person would be able to explore multiple specializations, and this would give them the opportunity to decide on his future steps as a Public health professional.
+Instead, the person would be able to explore multiple specializations, and this would allow them to decide on his future steps as a Public health professional.

-After graduation, students may be eligible for positions such as that of a health educator or community outreach worker.
+After graduation, students may be eligible for positions such as health educator or community outreach worker.